 While Rhode Island is the smallest state, rural health disparities affect thousands of residents.

-Federally Designated Rural Area: New Shoreham (Block Island)
+Federally Designated Rural Areas: New Shoreham (Block Island); Westerly

 Rhode Island-Specific Rural Definition: